Modern republicanism: United States

+The values and ideals of republicanism are foundational in the constitution and history of the United States.
+As the United States constitution prohibits granting titles of nobility, republicanism in this context does not refer to a political movement to abolish such a social class, as it does in countries such as the UK, Australia, and the Netherlands.
+Instead, it refers to the core values that citizenry in a republic have, or ought to have.
+Political scientists and historians have described these central values as liberty and inalienable individual rights; recognizing the sovereignty of the people as the source of all authority in law; rejecting monarchy, aristocracy, and hereditary political power; virtue and faithfulness in the performance of civic duties; and vilification of corruption.
+These values are based on those of Ancient Greco-Roman, Renaissance, and English models and ideas.

 Republicanism became the dominant political value of Americans during and after the American Revolution.
 The Founding Fathers were strong advocates of republican values, especially Thomas Jefferson, Samuel Adams, Patrick Henry, Thomas Paine, Benjamin Franklin, John Adams, James Madison and Alexander Hamilton.
-However, in 1854, social movements started to harness values of abolitionism and free labour.
-These burgeoning radical traditions in America became epitomized in the early formation of the Republican Party, known as "red republicanism."
+In 1854, social movements started to harness values of abolitionism and free labour.
+These burgeoning radical traditions in America became epitomized in the early formation of the Republican Party, known as "red republicanism".
 The efforts were primarily led by political leaders such as Alvan E. Bovay, Thaddeus Stevens, and Abraham Lincoln.